HanwenXU721/HanwenXU.github.io/posts/21 Dishui Lake pier.md

 ## Dishui Lake Pier (Under Construction)

-Dishui Lake Pier is the first complete project I participate as an architect in TM Studio (梓耘斋建筑事务所), Shanghai.
+Dishui Lake Pier is the first complete project I participate as a full-time architect in TM Studio (梓耘斋建筑事务所), Shanghai.
 Located in the Dishui Lake area of Shanghai, the project is a public building commissioned by the Shanghai government with landscape and transportation functions.

-As a junior architect, I was deeply involved in design and construction drawing.
+As an assistant architect, I was deeply involved in design and construction drawing.
 The construction of the project began in late 2021 and will be completed in 2023.

 Find more about TM Studio at:
 https://www.archdaily.com/office/tm-studio